 For information about Carrizozo Music, the 2017 season schedule and concert updates please check www.carrizozomusic.org, or call Elaine Brannen at 575-648-2757.
 Carrizozo Music sponsors a series of classical, summer pops and school outreach concerts with a commitment to providing free quality music to the residents of Lincoln County and surrounding area.

-To reach the Woman’s Club from Rt 54, turn West at 12th Street, between the 54 Emporium and Roy's Ice Cream Parlor.
-Turn right onto D Ave and go one block to the historic WPA building on 11th Street and D Avenue.
+To reach Trinity United Methodist Church from Route 54, turn West at 12th Street, between the 54 Emporium and Roy's Ice Cream Parlor.
+Turn right onto D Ave and go two blocks.
+Trinity United Methodist Church is located at 10th Street and D Avenue.

 Please mark your calendar for our summer outdoor concerts!
 On July 4, Paul Pino and the Tone Daddies will play at 4:30 on the lawn of the Carrizozo Woman’s Club.
 Bring a lawn chair and enjoy an old fashioned 4th of July BBQ while listening to original New Mexican music.
 Sunday, August 20 at 5 PM brings Lone Pinon an Albuquerque group with their lively Mexican Swing.

 Come support our kids!
 Everyone is invited to come and enjoy a project by Carrizozo School kids K-4 that involved a field trip to the Socorro Gem Museum, classroom study of geology, participation with outside experts, and work with teacher Dena O'dell and artist Judy Pekelsma to design and paint sets, compose songs and make costumes.
 Thanks to Wells Fargo and Carrizozo Music, Inc. for sponsoring this project!